Nordes/NewRelic.AzureStorageQueueSize.Plugin/README.md

 5. Execute _plugin.exe_ to start monitoring.

 # Install as Windows Service
-To install the plug-in as a Windows Service, execute "plugin.exe install".
-This will add it was a Windows Service which will start automatically when windows start.
+To install the plug-in as a Windows Service, execute `plugin.exe install`.
+This will add it was a Windows Service named _ScalableBytes.NewRelic.AzureStorageQueueSize.Plugin_ which will start automatically when windows start.

 # Example of configuration
 ## ./config/plugin.json